CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/smob/theoretical_utility_of_smob.md

 This semantic‑adjacent formation is the **fourth structural representation** of context.

-Downstream primitives refine this representation until SSG produces the final structural manifold.
+Downstream primitives refine this representation until SSG produces the final **structural signature**.

 Thus: